 Regardless of if we’re performing an air squat, clean and jerk, or pull up, core stability is critical.
 Exercises that demand dynamic movement of the midline such as crunches and back extensions may promote strength, but they aren’t going to help much to promote core stiffness; in order to promote core stability, we should rather think of isometric exercises such as ‘The Bird Dog’ or ‘Side Plank’.
 For an in-depth description about how to perform these exercises and more, take a look at this post on Squat University (for the record, I have zero affiliation with Squat University or Dr. Aaron Horschig, I’ve just found a lot of his research valuable).

 Thank you for taking the time to read this post, I truly hope you found it valuable.
-Please feel free to leave a comment or get in touch with me.
+Please feel free to leave a comment; if you’d like to work with me please book a consultation.

 All the best